cbg-ethz/RSV-wastewater-2024-2025/README.md

 ## Bioinformatics Pipeline

-The bioinformatics processing pipeline (RSV references and V-pipe configuration files) used for this study can be accessed here: [RSV-wastewater-V-pipe](https://github.com/cbg-ethz/RSV-wastewater-V-pipe/)
+The bioinformatics processing pipeline (V-pipe configuration files) can be accessed here: [RSV-wastewater-V-pipe](https://github.com/cbg-ethz/RSV-wastewater-V-pipe/)

 Samples and metadata used in the study: `/RSV_results/data_analysis/data/samples_tsv`